tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a Next-Generation Firewall (NGFW) device (Cisco).md

     mode tunnel
     ```

-7. Configure the Access Control List \(ACL\) and define the data flow to be protected.
+7. Configure the ACL \(access control list\) and define the data stream to be protected.

     **Note:** If multiple CIDR blocks are configured in the local gateway device, you need to add ACL policies for each CIDR block.